NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-3-19-BlueTeamLabs-Malicious-PowerShell-Analysis.md

 ## Question 3
 > What file is being downloaded (full name)?

 Now that we have the directory created by the malware, finding this should be a breeze.
 Looking at lines 9-11, we see 3 variable declarations, but only one is reused later in the script.
-Based on the obfuscation, it's possible that the other who are referenced within other obfuscated lines.
+Based on the obfuscation, it's possible that the other ones are referenced within other obfuscated lines.
 However, since `$Swrp6tc` shows up in full in line 12, which also references the `$HOME` directory, I'll start there and see what we got.
 ```powershell
 $Imd1yck=$HOME+((('UO'+'H'+'Db_')+'b'+('h3'+'0UO')+('HY'+'f')+('5be5'+'g'+'UOH'))."ReP`lACe"(('U'+'OH'),[StrInG]  [chAr]92))+$Swrp6tc+(('.'+'dl')+'l')
 ```